Smoothie Readi-Cat 2 (oral and rectal)

 Also tell your doctor if you have ever had an allergic reaction to a contrast agent.

-You should not use barium sulfate if you are allergic to it.
-Tell your doctor if you have ever had an allergic reaction to a contrast agent.
+You should not use this medicine if you are allergic to barium sulfate or another contrast agent.

 To make sure barium sulfate is safe for you, tell your doctor if you have: